Psalms For Life

 praise his holy name!

 Proclaiming that YHWH is king, the psalmist is announcing that the cosmos is under new management.
 This calls for cosmic celebration.
-She describes YHWH in terms of mysterious clouds and darkness, but as a king determined to see justice done and relationships made right–that is, characterized by love.
-Her picture of his coming to earth reminds us of Sinai’s lightning, consuming fire, and mountains liquified by earthquake.
-She’s making it clear that YHWH isn’t messing about—he’s utterly committed to seeing his will carried out on earth as it is in heaven.
+She describes YHWH in terms of mysterious clouds and darkness, but as a king determined to see justice done and relationships made right—that is, characterized by love.
+Her picture of YHWH’s coming to earth reminds us of Sinai’s lightning, consuming fire, and mountains liquified by earthquake.
+She wants us to understand that YHWH isn’t messing about—he’s utterly committed to seeing his will carried out on earth as it is in heaven.

 During your free moments today, meditate on these words: